Inbibo/shift_docs/docs/integration_resources/software/deadline.md

 # Deadline

 Shift integration in Deadline is in the works.
-The Shift plugin for Deadline is currently only available on Windows and supports execution of Shift workflows in batch mode or within Maya.
+The Shift plugin for Deadline is currently only available on Windows and supports the execution of Shift workflows in batch mode or within Maya.

 # Shift Plugin for Deadline Renderfarm